jake83741/vnc-lm/README.md

 6. [**readbility**](https://github.com/mozilla/readability): A standalone version of the readability lib

 </details>

+### Notes
+1. If an issue arises with the Docker set-up, change the `Ollama_Host` environment variable to 0.0.0.0.
+See [**server documentation**](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server).
+2. Attachments with large amounts of text will require a higher `num_ctx` value to work properly.

 ### License
 This project is licensed under the MIT License.